WaltzOfWhispers/ShieldPay/README.md

 # ShieldPay

-A decentralized payment protocol implementation that enables secure, on-chain payments using the x402 Payment Protocol on the Aleo blockchain.
-ShieldPay provides middleware for Express.js applications to seamlessly integrate cryptocurrency payments with API access control.
+A privacy-first decentralized payment protocol implementation that enables secure, private on-chain payments using the x402 Payment Protocol on the Aleo blockchain.
+ShieldPay provides middleware for Express.js applications to seamlessly integrate cryptocurrency payments with API access control and features a complete Model Context Protocol (MCP) server implementation for AI and external tool integration.

 ## Overview

-ShieldPay combines the power of blockchain payments with traditional web APIs, allowing developers to monetize their services through microtransactions on the Aleo network.
-The system enforces payment requirements before granting access to protected endpoints, creating a pay-per-use model for API services.
+ShieldPay combines the power of privacy-preserving blockchain payments with traditional web APIs, allowing developers to monetize their services through private microtransactions on the Aleo network.
+The system enforces payment requirements before granting access to protected endpoints, creating a pay-per-use model for API services while maintaining complete transaction privacy.

 ## Key Features